The first pictures from Maria-hit Dominica show 'total destruction'

 Kyle Edwards, the son of the owners of Kootney Resorts on the northeast of the island, has also not been able to reach his parents since Monday night.

-Edwards, who lives in Germany, said Wednesday morning taht he hopes they were well-prepared for the storm.
+Edwards, who lives in Germany, said Wednesday morning that he hopes they were well-prepared for the storm.

 “I am very concerned,” Edwards added.